Jude-P24/vocabulary_app/README.md

 7. Use **Save to File** to download your vocabulary as `vocabulary.json`.
 8. Use **Load from File** to import a previously saved file.

 9. Open `practice.html` to play a quiz game.
-Select one or more themes before starting.
+Use the theme checkboxes to choose which themes to practice with before starting.
 All data is also stored in the browser's `localStorage` so your vocabulary stays when you reload the page.